• Skip to primary navigation

 Purchase PS101 Concrete Sealer – 5 Gallons

-Purchase PS102 Multi-Surface Concrete Sealer
+Purchase PS102 Concrete Sealer

-sc25-foundation-armor-siliconate-sealerThe second product we can recommend is Armor SC25 by Fountation Armor.
+The second product we can recommend is Armor SC25 by Foundation Armor.
 Besides garage floors, this penetrating siliconate sealer is developing a strong reputation for use on driveways, walkways, patios, and basements.

-Just as the PS101, SC25 is water based and no special mixing is required.
+Just as the PS101, SC25 is water-based and no special mixing is required.
 One note to make is that Foundation Armor does not recommend SC25 as a “cure and seal” for freshly poured concrete.

-Purchase SC25 here from Amazon
+Purchase SC25 from Amazon – 1 Gallon

 Will a siliconate sealer stop oil stains in concrete?